 What is Radiation Therapy?

 At the University of Minnesota, we house a Varian linear accelerator that uses both photons and electrons for treatment.
-We have additional advanced software to formulate treatment plans and have on-board imaging to ensure that the patient is properly positioned before treatment.
-Our clinical service is supported by the Department of Radiation Oncology at the Medical School, who use similar software and equipment, to ensure we provide state-of-the-art care.
+We have additional advanced software to formulate treatment plans and have on-board imaging to ensure that the pet is properly positioned before treatment.
+Our clinical service is supported by the Department of Radiation Oncology at the Medical School.
+Their team of radiation oncologists, medical physicists, dosimetrists, and radiation therapists use similar software and equipment and their expertise helps to ensure we provide state-of-the-art care to our pet patients.

 What Types Of Tumors Are Commonly Treated With Radiation Therapy?

 Many tumors can be treated with radiation therapy.
 Occasionally benign tumor types or inflammatory conditions can be improved with radiation therapy, but most tumors amenable to radiation are malignant tumors including:

 - Soft tissue sarcomas